bathos/hardcore-xml/ast.md

 `ElementDeclaration` is used to define an element and what kinds of content it may contain.
 Element attributes are declared outside of `ElementDeclaration`.

+#### `elementDecl.allowsCDATA`

+Boolean, access only.
+True if the element declaration permits CDATA child nodes.

 #### `elementDecl.contentPattern`

 RegExp, access only.
 This is used internally when validating whether an element